Darlene Dumont, Public Service Program Director

 I am thankful for lean because it makes me think.
 Lean encourages me not just to ask and try to answer questions, but to carefully consider the right questions to ask.
-“How do I take 3 seconds out of this station’s cycle time?”
+“How do I take three seconds out of this station’s cycle time?”
 “Why 3 seconds?”
 "Why this station?”
 Lean is an interrogation of thinking.
 It is often frustrating and challenging, but always rewarding.

 Deb McGee, Learning Activities Manager

 Imagine having a year’s worth of live purchase orders, issued a year in advance, and cruising into December with 11 million units in backlog.

 Imagine managing three types of status reports, daily customer calls, a rolodex of excuses, and a shifting delivery schedule reminiscent of a tide chart... this was my life when I was introduced to lean by a coach who drew a picture of an iceberg and a ship in the water on a flip chart, pointed to the ship and said, “That’s you.”
 Having resigned to that six months prior, in a room full of people higher on the food chain, I still braved the question: “What can I do?”

 He explained value in the eyes of the customer, systems thinking in terms of a value stream, the interdependencies of departments in service to deliver that value, the principles (and tools) supporting pull and creating flow, what waste is, and how to eliminate it.
 That was a day that changed my life.
 Over the next 11 months, we created a manufacturing cell on the production floor, nurtured a team of engaged operators, and a spirit of improvement that brought us 100% current OTD (not renegotiated OTD), higher yield, constant kaizen, and customer satisfaction and engagement at a previously unimaginable level.